grafana/grafana/docs/sources/permissions/datasource_permissions.md

 {{< docs-imagebox img="/img/docs/enterprise/datasource_permissions_disable_still.png" class="docs-image--no-shadow docs-image--right" max-width= "600px" animated-gif="/img/docs/enterprise/datasource_permissions_disable.gif" >}}

-If you have enabled permissions for a datasource and want to revoke datasource permissions to the default, i.e. datasource can be queried by any user in that organization, you can disable permissions with a click of a button.
+If you have enabled permissions for a datasource and want to return datasource permissions to the default, i.e. datasource can be queried by any user in that organization, you can disable permissions with a click of a button.
 Note that all existing permissions created for datasource will be deleted.